pombredanne/centidb/docs/concepts.rst

 Beneath every database there are one or more *storage engines* responsible for persisting data durably, and using a method that allows existing data to be quickly located.
-Much of a database's complexity is dedicated to the task of taking high-level requests by the user for data, and mapping them into fundamental operations against a storage engine.
+Much of a database's complexity is dedicated to the task of taking high-level questions posed by the user, and mapping them into fundamental operations against a storage engine.

 Storage engines almost unilaterally deal in *(key, value)* pairs as the